Goliards: Etymology

 The derivation of the word is uncertain.
 It may come from the Latin gula, gluttony.
-It may also originate from a mythical "Bishop Golias", a medieval Latin form of the name Goliath, the giant who fought King David in the Bible—thus suggestive of the monstrous nature of the goliard.
+It may also originate from a mythical "Bishop Golias", a medieval Latin form of the name Goliath, the giant who fought David, later King David, in the Bible—thus suggestive of the monstrous nature of the goliard or, notes historian Christopher de Hamel, as "those people beyond the edge of society".
 Another source may be gailliard, a "gay fellow".

-Many scholars believe the term goliard is derived from a letter between Bernard of Clairvaux and Pope Innocent II, in which Bernard referred to Pierre Abélard as Goliath, thus creating a connection between Goliath and the student adherents of Abélard.
+Many scholars believe the term goliard is derived from a letter between Bernard of Clairvaux and Pope Innocent II in which Bernard referred to Peter Abelard as Goliath, thus creating a connection between Goliath and the student adherents of Abelard.
 By the 14th century, the word goliard became synonymous with minstrel, and no longer referred to a particular group of clergy.

 Origins of the goliardic tradition

 The goliardic class is believed to have arisen from the need of younger sons to develop means of support.
 The medieval social convention of primogeniture meant that the eldest son inherited title and estate.
-This practice of bestowing the rights of inheritance upon the eldest son left younger sons to seek other means by which to support themselves.
+This practice of bestowing the rights of inheritance upon the eldest son forced younger sons to seek other means by which to support themselves.
 Often, these younger sons went, or were sent, to the universities and monasteries of the day, where theology and preparation for clergy careers were a major focus.
 Many felt no particular affinity for religious office, and often could not secure an office even if they desired one because of an overabundance of those educated in theology.
 Consequently, over-educated, under-motivated clerics often adopted not the life of an ordered monk, but one mainly intent on the pursuit of carnal pleasures.